ronald-it/membership-manager/README.md

 [Live Demo](https://membership-manager.onrender.com/)

-**Membership Manager** is a web application designed to help administrators manage members, families, and contributions efficiently.
-The app offers full CRUD functionality for managing data, automates processes like contribution updates, and generates new fiscal years seamlessly.
+**Membership Manager** is a web application designed to help administrators efficiently manage families and their family members.
+The application also provides the ability to manage member types descriptions and contribution amounts.
+Additionally, it automates processes such as updating fiscal years, contributions and the member type of a family member.

 ## Table of Contents
 1. [Description](#description)